“Though the fig tree does not bud and there are no grapes on the vines,

 Lose my love and give my life to those who’d protect me, and preserve me.

 I want to be safe.

 Desperately need life to be okay.

 Live a life with no dissolutions, disease, disappointment, death or divorce.

 But that’s not life.
 And sometimes life says ‘hello’.

-And cancer takes away your friend, and your fathers fracture you, and your leaders leave you, and the kid rebels, and the church dissolves, and even your good marriage may not always survive the best of days…
+And cancer takes away your friend, and your fathers fracture you, and your leaders leave you, and the kid rebels, and the church dissolves, and even your good marriage doesn’t always survive the best of days…

-And you find yourself faced with disappointment so deep that you don’t quite know how to process it — or who to trust, or how to begin all over again.
+And you find yourself faced with a disappointment so deep that you don’t quite know how to process it — or who to trust, or how to begin all over again.

 I once scratched around for closure, struggled in the shadowland, and wrangled with the big whys of life.

 And in this journey of life, when it’s not always hunky-dory, we can be the Habakkuk of the Bible who wrestled thin with God, and questioned Him:

 Why must promises be broken?